07bit122/indian-in-usa/README.md

 ## Who is this for?

 Whether you're a grizzled investment veteran or a student that just kicked off your journey in the USA, you might find something interesting in here.
 I accept push requests.
-Please feel free to add any information that you may find valuable.
+Please feel free to add any information that you think would benefit other desis in the US.

 ---